NON-RESIDENT TAX on Capital Gain

 6. Balance of Hold-Back Released to Seller: Once the Withholding Tax has been paid, the Seller’s lawyer releases the balance of the hold-back funds to the Seller.

-7. UHT Status: The CRA is not required to issue a certificate of compliance to an applicant if they are not satisfied that the applicant is in compliance with any applicable obligations under the UHT.
-Read the page on Underused Housing Tax (UHT).
+7. UHT Status: The CRA is not required to issue a Certificate of Compliance to an applicant if they are not satisfied that the applicant is compliant with any applicable obligations under the UHT.
+UHT was abolished in 2025; however, the owner’s use in 2023 and 2024 is still applicable.

-8. Compliance Certificate: Upon receipt of the required amount of the Withholding Tax, the CRA then releases a Compliance Certificate to the Seller and a copy to the Buyer.
+8. Certificate of Compliance: Upon receipt of the required amount of the Withholding Tax, the CRA then releases a Certificate of Compliance to the Seller and a copy to the Buyer.

 Part 2: Personal Income Tax Return